• Menu

 Room at Glen Eyrie Castle.
 Photo: Simon Foot

-The public can rent the castle for events and private programs, including weddings, retreats and family conferences.
+The public can rent the castle for events and private programs, including weddings, retreats, and family conferences.
 Special tours can be booked for school groups.
-English and Victorian teas are held each week at the castle and a Christmas Madrigal Banquets begin after Thanksgiving.
+English and Victorian teas are held each week at the castle and Christmas Madrigal Banquets begin after Thanksgiving.
 Overnight guests can enjoy any of the 16 hiking trails on the property.

 Check prices, availability or book Glen Eyrie Castle